 UCG Music Director Caesar Storlazzi at the organ.
 The program runs through Saturday night.
 Lucy Gellman Photos.

 In the aisles of United Church on the Green, Johannes Bach was dusting off his wig and getting back to work.
 His ancient ghost creaked and exhaled beneath the pews; his hands rested for a moment on the shining pipes of the Baroque organ.
 At the huge instrument, Aaron Tan flexed his hands and launched into Jesus Christus, unser Heiland, BWV 665, releasing a cascade of notes into the church.
-Outside, a few car horns honked, no match for the
+Outside, a few car horns honked, no match for the explosion of sound within.

 Thursday afternoon, Tan kicked off New Haven's involvement in Bach in the Subways, a now-annual international celebration of Johann Sebastian Bach on the composer's birthday.
 Born in Germany on March 21, 1685, Bach would have been 334 years old this year.
 It is New Haven's second time participating in the event.